 Once a year, the mortgage lender who is servicing the mortgage loan completes an escrow analysis statement and is mailed to every mortgage loan borrower the lender services.

 - The statement will show the amount collected every month and the amount disbursed for property taxes and homeowners insurance

-- As an example of how escrow account can drastically increase is the following
+- An example of how escrow account can drastically increase is the following

 - If the home buyer were to close on home now and the property taxes need to be paid in November of every year, property taxes for the first year is based on the seller’s previous year’s property taxes

-- Say the next year rolls around and homeowner receive an escrow analysis by the mortgage lender in January of 2019
+- Say the next year rolls around and the homeowner receives an escrow analysis by the mortgage lender in January of 2019

 - If the property taxes have not been re-assessed by the county, escrow will remain the same since the lender is still going off the current property taxes

 - Say that lender finds out that property taxes are re-assessed in October of 2019 and come November of 2020 pays the county the new higher re-assessed property taxes